The Guide to Horsepower: Definition, History, and Physics

 4. The Magic Number: 5252

 If you look at any dyno graph (a chart showing an engine's power curve), you will notice that the horsepower and torque lines always cross at exactly 5,252 RPM.
-This is not a coincidence; it is a mathematical necessity derived from the formula used to calculate horsepower from torque.
+This is a mathematical necessity derived from the formula used to calculate horsepower from torque.

 Where does 5252 come from?